mattermost/mattermost-handbook/operations/workplace/people/performance-reviews-50/formal-review-process.md

 ## Manager training

-Before each review cycle, managers read the performance review chapter in High Output Management.
+Before each review cycle, Managers read the performance review chapter in High Output Management.
 Managers will be invited to attend [Manager Training on Performance Management at Mattermost](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50#manager-training) at the beginning of the [Annual Performance Review cycle](https://handbook.mattermost.com/operations/workplace/people/performance-reviews-50#what-is-the-process).
 If you don't have a copy, use [this form](https://forms.gle/SUWWvZZGqg5B4d1aA) to request a copy.

 ## Feedback panel requests